RaulVictor-m/Castyo/README.md

 As far as installation is concerned there is no secret to it, just download *src/castyo.zig* and use it in you project as you please.

-I personally don't like package managers for programming languages, and I like it even less when it comes to very simple things so I myself am not going to be adding a *build.zig.zon* to these project.